 There are two ways to assess reliability: Test-retest & Internal consistency reliability.

 Test-retest reliability is a method that involves administering the same assessment on two different occasions, in order to determine the extent to which individuals will obtain similar scores.
-For Bryq Test-retest reliability was examined in a group of 200 individuals, with three months between administrations.
+At Bryq, we used a group of 200 individuals to assess our Test-retest reliability, assessing subjects twice, 3 months apart.
 Stability coefficients were above the commonly accepted thresholds.

 When it comes to Internal consistency reliability, it assesses if an individual will respond similarly to all items of the same trait or ability.
-Our several and frequent analyses reveal consistent results over time with the vast majority of the scales ranging above the designated Cronbach alpha thresholds.
+Our multiple and frequent analyses revealed consistent results over time, with the vast majority of the scales ranging above the designated Cronbach alpha thresholds.

 Explaining Validity

 Validity should be an ultimate consideration when evaluating an assessment.
 Essentially, validity answers the question ‘Is the test suitable for my purpose?’.
-It is common for validity evidence to be established via a number of sources, commonly known as content validity, construct validity, and predictive validity.
+It is common for validity evidence to be established via a number of sources, with these commonly being known as content validity, construct validity, and predictive validity.

-Content validity is a prerequisite to the other sources of validity and it refers to the degree to which the content of the items is related to the content domain of the construct to measure.
-In order to assess content validity the most common procedure involves evaluation of the assessment by a panel of I/O psychologists.
-That’s what we also did in Bryq, where the two teams of I/O’s carried out an interjudge agreement analysis to validate the content of the assessment.
+Content validity is a prerequisite to the other sources of validity and it refers to the degree in which the content of the items is related to the content domain of the construct to measure.
+In order to assess content validity, the most common procedure involves evaluation of the assessment by a panel of I-O psychologists.
+That’s what we also did at Bryq, where the two teams of I-Os carried out an interjudge agreement analysis to validate the content of the assessment.

 Construct validity refers to how well the assessment measures what it is supposed to measure.
 One of the most common ways of measuring construct validity is to compare the assessment with other major, valid and reliable assessments and check for the correlation between them.
-The Bryq assessment was compared with two of the most well-established personality inventories namely: Cattell’s 16PF (ranging and the NEO PI-R. The results revealed strong correlations among the inventories.
+The Bryq assessment was compared with two of the most well-established personality inventories, namely Cattell’s 16PF and the NEO PI-R. The results revealed strong correlations among the inventories.

-Predictive validity refers to how exactly the tool is in formulating predictions.
-To ensure predictive validity you first start with a strong reliable basis.
-The Bryq assessment is built on the solid basis that cognitive ability combined with personality is one of the strongest and most valid predictors of future job performance.
-Findings from several talent benchmarking exercises conducted with Bryq’s customers support the aforementioned notion.
-Specifically, the majority of the talent benchmarking studies conducted by the Bryq team showed a strong positive correlation between the overall Bryq score and top performers.
+Predictive validity refers to how precise the tool is in formulating predictions.
+To ensure predictive validity, one must first start with a strong reliable basis.
+The Bryq assessment is built on the solid basis that cognitive ability, combined with personality, are one of the strongest and most valid predictors of future job performance.
+Findings from several talent benchmarking exercises carried out on Bryq customers support the aforementioned notion.
+Specifically, the majority of the talent benchmarking studies showed a strong positive correlation between the overall Bryq score and top performers.

 Reliability and validity are key components of a psychometric test and are published in technical manuals of the assessments.
 An assessment must have both of these properties to be classified as a psychometric tool.